NightPixel/FluidSimulation/README.md

 The program initially launches in an empty scene: no mesh objects are visible.
 One can change the currently active scene using the function keys:

 - F1: Empty scene
-- F2: Scene with a horizontal plane
+- F2: Scene with a horizontal box
-- F3: Scene with a vertical plane
+- F3: Scene with a vertical box
-- F4: Scene with a horizontal plane, where fluid can flow downwards past the plane
+- F4: Scene with a horizontal box, where fluid can flow downwards past the box
-- F5: Scene with two horizontal planes where fluid can flow past
+- F5: Scene with two horizontal boxes where fluid can flow past
 - F6: Scene featuring the Stanford Bunny

 Note that when the scene is switched, the fluid is not reset (allowing the user to change the objects in the scene on-the-fly).
 To reset the particles of the fluid to a cube, press the "Reset particles" button in the AntTweakBar.